 Chances are, you’ve heard of Bitcoin; chances are, you don’t really know what it is.

 I personally own 3.5 bitcoins.
 (Well, actually, now I have 3.4938 bitcoins.)
 I’m not an expert on the topic, but I’ve known enough about them to stay attuned to the development of this potential society-shifting technology.

 If you’ve read my blog, you may have seen related pieces on other technologies that change the way we shape our societies–technologies that solve problems or challenge the effectiveness of law.
 In the realm of either camp, Bitcoin is a whopper.

 Bitcoin is the name of an all-digital currency.
 Each “coin” is simply a string of characters.
 Only so many of these strings (coins) are in existence–about 12 million, and more are “mined” each day by people willing to use their computers to calculate existing bitcoin transactions.
 When your computers compute enough of these, you are rewarded with a bitcoin.

-Second, businesses are increasingly offering their services and products for bitcoin because credit card companies charge way more to transact their cards than it costs to use bitcoin.
+Second, businesses are increasingly offering their services and products for bitcoin because credit card companies charge more to transact their cards than it costs to use bitcoin.

-Next, other benefits are more subjective.
+Other benefits are more subjective.

 Others mingled about happy for their chance to partake in this new economy:

-She had other things on her mind–like buying the second beer in Minnesota with bitcoin:
+But she had other things on her mind–like buying the second beer in Minnesota with bitcoin: